AlinNast/CricketAndAnt1/README.md

  - How to add different game mechanics to game objects
  - Implementing soundFX in different ways
  - Building a early demo to ask for feedback is important
+ - Making a separete prototype for experiments can be useful
+ - How to implement a SoundFX controller
+ - How to design a beter camera play

 ### Challanges:
  - Writing the script for the story